 “Ultimately the role of the future designer is to explore how nature’s biodesigned materials could become tomorrow’s consumer products”

-Passionate by science, electronics and programming, Manuel helped Michael Sedbon to develop the electronic parts of his photo-bioreactors.
+Passionate by science, electronics and programming, Manu helped Michael Sedbon to develop the electronic parts of his photo-bioreactors.

 Agata Maria Kołodziejczyk